Uterine Rupture and Birth Injury

 Preventing uterine rupture

-Experts emphasize that the best way to prevent uterine rupture is to carefully choose which patients are at low risk and through prophylaxis; physicians must be aware of the mother’s past medical history and must closely watch her during pregnancy and labor.
-Great effort must be made in diagnosing even minor degrees of CPD or malpresentation, and in treating grand multiparity and other risk factors, especially placental abruption.
+Great effort must be made in diagnosing even minor degrees of CPD (Cephalopelvic disproportion) where the mother’s pelvis is too small for the size of the baby’s head or malpresentation and other risk factors, especially placental abruption.
 Mothers with risk factors should be attended to and treated in a special high-risk intensive care zone in the labor department by specially trained physicians and personnel.
-Difficult operative deliveries should not be attempted, and instead, delivery by C-section should take place.
+Difficult deliveries should not be attempted; instead, C-section delivery should be planned and performed.

-• Abnormal fetal heart rate (FHR) : non-reassuring heart tracings, fetal heart rate decelerations
+• Abnormal fetal heart rate (FHR): non-reassuring heart tracings, fetal heart rate decelerations.

 • Vaginal bleeding or hemorrhaging